ArnobKumarSaha/git/README.md

 ## diff

 ## fetch
+`git fetch --all` to get the updated code from remote.
+It will not delete an already fetched remote branch from local (for example origin/feature1), even if it has been deleted in the actual repo.
+Use `--prune` to perform this type of complete syncup.

 ## log
 `git log --oneline --graph`.
 To see only the commit message, oneline is very useful.